Zero Zap

 Zero Zap is a video game programmed by Herb Schmitz for the TI-99/4 and TI-99/4A home computers and published by Milton Bradley Company in 1979.

-It is part of the Milton Bradley Gamevision series, which consists of seven cartridges: Connect Four, Yahtzee, Hangman, Zero Zap, Card Sharp, Stratego, and the Gamevision Demonstration Cartridge.
-These seven cartridges were the launch titles for the TI-99/4 in 1979.
-This would mark the first third party to actually release games for the TI-99/4 system.
-Milton Bradley was only planning on producing these cartridges for a short time period (about one year) before passing production over to Texas Instruments.
+Zero Zap part of the Milton Bradley Gamevision series: Connect Four, Yahtzee, Hangman, Zero Zap, Card Sharp, and Stratego.
+These six cartridges were the launch titles for the TI-99/4 in 1979.
+Milton Bradley was the first third party to release games for the TI-99 home computer.
+The company was only planning on producing these cartridges for a year before passing production over to Texas Instruments.

 Reception

 Zero Zap is included in the 1984 book, The Best Texas Instruments Software: "Zero Zap is colorful, fast-paced, and has excellent sound."

 In a retrospective look at the game, Issue 1 of Classic Gamer Magazine wrote, "Moving on, we came across another lame Video-Pinball game.
 Zero Zap was for the TI-99/4A home computer....
 Real pinball games, even the video-pinballs of the world are games of skill.
 Zero Zap is pure luck and utter garbage."